Natalie Pawlik

-Natalie Pawlik (* 26 August 1992 in Vostok, Tyumen Oblast, Russia) is a German politician (SPD) and member of the German Bundestag since October 2021.
-Since 14 April 2022, Pawlik has been the Commissioner for Matters Related to Ethnic German Resettlers and National Minorities.
+Natalie Pawlik (* 26 August 1992 in Vostok, Abatsky District, Tyumen Oblast, Russia) is a German politician (SPD).
+She has been a member of the German Bundestag since 2021 and, since 2025, has served as the Federal Government Commissioner for Migration, Refugees, and Integration as well as Minister of State at the Federal Ministry of Labour and Social Affairs.
+Prior to that, from 2022 to 2025, she was the Federal Government Commissioner for Matters Related to Ethnic German Resettlers and National Minorities.

-Life
+Early life and education

 Pawlik came to Germany with her family when she was six years old.
 After a short time in the initial reception camp in Friedland, they moved to Bad Nauheim in the Wetteraukreis of Hesse, where she grew up.
 Her schooldays began at the Wilhelmskirche elementary school.
 After graduating from secondary school, she obtained her vocational diploma in design at the Johann-Philipp-Reis Schule in Friedberg.
 This was followed by a bachelor's degree in history and cultural studies and a master's degree in society and cultures of modernity at the Justus Liebig University in Giessen.

 Alongside her studies, Pawlik began working in the parliamentary office of Member of the European Parliament Udo Bullmann.
 Since 2020, she has headed Bullmann's constituency office in Frankfurt am Main.
 She likes to emphasize that many social democratic reforms, such as the opening of education systems, BAföG and the abolition of tuition fees in Hesse, made her life's journey possible.

 She was active as a district school spokesperson in the Wetterau state student council, where at that time she found her political home with the SPD.
 At university she was active in the student parliament and as a speaker for university policy in the General Students' Committee.